lowRISC/opentitan/doc/rfc/0000-rfc-repository.md

 harder to reference them as documentation.
 It also means we can't manage them
 consistently: we have no public-by-default rule for Google Docs, leading to many RFCs restricted only to select people.
-Comments are left in both GitHub iAssue comments and Google Docs reviews.
+Comments are left in both GitHub issue comments and Google Docs reviews.

-In summary, the motivation of this RFC is to have:

-1. a single store of RFC documents,
+In summary, the motivation of this RFC is to have a single store of RFC documents, where:

-2. where RFCs can easily be discovered,
+1. RFCs can easily be discovered,
-3. where RFC content can be enforced to be public,
+2. RFC content can be enforced to be public,
-4. where RFC comments are given and addressed in a consistent workflow.
+3. RFC comments are given and addressed in a consistent workflow.

 ## Explanation